 "[To] encourage, in co-operation with the Jewish agency…close settlement by Jews, on the land, including State lands and waste lands not required for public purposes."
 On the other hand, the Mandate required of the British to ensure "that the rights and position of other sections of the population are not prejudiced…" (Emphasis my own- H.S.)

 The State of Israel did not change the British ordinance forbidding the revival of mewat lands, and established that such lands would be registered to the State.
 In 1969, the Ottoman land categorizations were completely voided, along with the British Land (Mewat) Ordinance.
 Today, some Israeli Bedouins are attempting to substantiate litigation, suing for ownership of lands in the northern Negev, based on the claim that they revived those lands before 1921.
 Israel's Supreme Court has thus far adopted the approach that the Negev is mewat land, rejecting claims of revival.
 In any event, the accumulation of "dead" land as governmental land froze in 1921.
-Most of the undeveloped territory in the Land of Israel became governmental land in that year, and it was no longer possible to acquire private ownership over it via revival.
+Most of the undeveloped territory in Palestine became governmental land in that year, and it was no longer possible to acquire private ownership over it via revival.

 The British Mandate "Packaging House": Land Title Settlement and Registry

-Ottoman rule in the Land of Israel officially ended in 1917, yet Ottoman law remained in force there for many years thereafter.
-The British Mandate government for the Land of Israel adopted most of the laws in the Ottoman Land Code of 1858.
+Ottoman rule in the Palestine officially ended in 1917, yet Ottoman law remained in force there for many years thereafter.
+The British Mandate government adopted most of the Ottoman laws including the Ottoman Land Code of 1858.
 The essential change that the British made to the code, as mentioned above, was the removal of the possibility of reviving mewat lands.
 The British Mandate's most important contribution to the development of Israel's inventory of public and private lands was its institution of modern land title settlement and land registry mechanisms.
 If we conceptualize the Ottoman's contribution as being the "assembly line" of land ownership, then the British contribution was the design of the "packaging house" for the "products", the categorization of land as either private or public.
 Although land records did exist during the Ottoman period, they only documented a miniscule percent of the lands, both public and private, and their quality was lacking.
 The British filled in the missing gaps by instituting a systematic process of land title settlement and by opening a modern land title registry based on the Torrens system.
 The entire legal history of all plots of land should be examined through this lens.
 If a plot of land was proven to be in private ownership, it was registered to its owners.
 If private ownership was not proven for a given plot of land, it was registered to the State.
-Registration of rights in the Rights Registry was based on a mapping and survey process for registration purposes (Kedstar), which clearly and precisely established the borders of each plot.
-A court decided ownership in cases of legal disputes, and their decisions granted in rem rights which were final and nearly indefeasible.
+Registration of rights in the Land Registry was based on a mapping and survey process for registration purposes (Cadaster), which clearly and precisely established the borders of each plot.
+Court decided ownership in cases of legal disputes, and their decisions granted in rem rights which were final and nearly indefeasible.